-- 1. BBH chapters 17-25 - 2.
+- 1. BBH chapters 17 25 - 2.
 BBH through chapter 35 - 3.
 Final exam: primarily Jonah - B. Quizzes.
 See the Course Outline below for dates of the quizzes on vocabulary and grammar. - 1.
 Vocabulary quizzes are comprehensive.
 See the schedule below for which chapters of vocabulary are included in each quiz. - 2.
 One (1) quiz score may be missed/dropped without penalty.
 That is, your lowest quiz score will not be used to calculate your final grade. - 3.
 A quiz that is not taken receives a grade of zero. - 4.
 A quiz missed due to an excusable absence must be made up within one week of your return to class.
 You must request a make-up quiz, it will not automatically be available. - 5.
-See the Course Outline below for the dates of the guizzes. - C. Daily homework from the Basics of Biblical Hebrew Workbook, Jonah, and one related to the lexicon. - 1.
+See the Course Outline below for the dates of the quizzes. - C. Daily homework from the Basics of Biblical Hebrew Workbook, Jonah, and one related to the lexicon. - 1.
 Homework assignments are due at the beginning of class. - 2.
 Your work will be evaluated on the basis of how much of each assignment you have completed and turned in on time. - 3.
 You may do extra work on an assignment for up to 10% extra credit on the homework grade.
 Massive amounts of extra work will still only receive up to 10% extra credit. - 4.
 No late assignments will be accepted.
 If you are absent on the due date, find another way to get the assignment to me, such as email, fax, or carrier pigeon.
 If you send it via email, use only Adobe pdf (not jpg or other format). - 5.
 Your two (2) lowest homework scores may be missed/dropped without penalty.
 However, no assignments from Jonah may be dropped. - 6.
-See the Course Outline below for the due dates of the homework assignments. - D. Note: You must read the chapter from the textbook on the subject of the day before you come to class.
+See the Course Outline below for the due dates of the homework assignments. - D. Research: Review of current important scholarly Hebrew word-study books.
+Details will be handed out in class and available on Canvas.
+Check the Schedule of Activities below for the due date. - E. Note: You must read the chapter from the textbook on the subject of the day before you come to class.
 Check the Course Outline below for the schedule of subjects.